A Loan You Can Feel Good About

 Conforming Conventional Loans

 These loans fall within the loan limits set by the Federal Housing Finance Agency (FHFA), which change annually.
-In most California counties, the 2026 conforming loan limit is $766,550 for a single-family home.
-In high-cost areas like Los Angeles County, the limit is $1,249,125 for a single-family home (with higher limits for 2-, 3-, and 4-unit properties).
+In high-cost areas like Los Angeles County, the 2026 conforming limit is $1,249,125 for a single-family home.
+Conforming loans offer the most competitive rates because lenders know they can easily sell them to Fannie Mae or Freddie Mac.

-Non-Conforming (Jumbo) Conventional Loans
+Non-Conforming (Jumbo) Loans

-2026 Conventional Loan Limits — Southern California
+Conforming Loan Limits — Southern California

 | County | Single-Family | 2-Unit | 3-Unit | 4-Unit |